hashkat/hashkat/docs/input.md

 rates:  add: {function: constant, value: 0.0}
 ```

 For a constant 'add' rate, the function must be identified as **constant** and the number of agents you wish to add per simulated minute is the 'value'.
 This number can zero or greater.
-Although described as **constant** this function describes a rate.
+Although described as constant this function describes a rate.
 A zero rate would not add agents during the simulation.

 ```python
 rates:  add: {function: linear, y_intercept: 1.0, slope: 0.1}
 ```

 For a linear 'add' function, the slope and y-intercept must be specified.
-The classic linear function is **y = ax +b**, where **'a'** is the slope, **'x'** the variable, and **'b'** the y-intercept.
+The classic linear function is **y = ax + b**, where **'a'** is the slope, **'x'** the variable, and **'b'** the y-intercept.

 In **#k@**, the 'y_intercept' is the initial rate at which agents are added (the 'value' of the **constant** function above).
 The 'slope' is the rate at which the 'add' rate increases over time, where time ('x') is in simulated months.